 The decision to leave an abusive relationship isn't easy, at one point this was someone who you cared a great deal about.
 Just because you love the abuser doesn't mean you loved the abuse.
 You are very courageous for leaving them.
 You are on the right track to having a safer, happier and healthier life.

 Intimate partner abuse can bring depression, anxiety, sleep problems and physical ailments.
 Healing from the abuse isn't going to happen overnight nor will it be easy, but you don't have to do it alone.

 Call our 24-hour crisis line and speak with an advocate today so that we can help you pave your own way to a healthier and happier you.

 Congratulate yourself – you may still feel helpless and overwhelmed, but take a minute to feel pride that you are doing something about improving your life.
-The biggest step is over, and you freed yourself from the grips of an abusive relationship.
-You will be busy trying to figure out how to start your life on a different path and begin the process of emotional healing, but it’s important to take a moment to appreciate your own strength.
-You did it.
+The biggest step is over and you freed yourself from the grips of an abusive relationship.
+You will be busy trying to figure out how to start your life on a different path and begin the process of emotional healing.
+It’s important to take a moment to appreciate your own strength, you did it.
 You’re free.

 Forgive yourself – The abuse that you endured was not your fault, and there is never any justification for abuse, emotional or physical.
 All people deserve to be treated with dignity and respect.
 It’s important to let go of feelings of guilt you may be experiencing as a result of ending this relationship, and let your healing continue.

 Incorporate affirmations into your daily routine – Affirmations are positive statements that you can repeat to yourself or place around your home as reminders of your value.
 You may put them on your refrigerator or on your bathroom mirror.
 Some examples of affirmations include; “I am lovable,” “I am beautiful,” and “I deserve to be respected”.